The Bankrate promise

 The bottom line

-Both the Capital One Venture X and Chase Sapphire Reserve are great cards for avid travelers, but the most valuable card for you depends on how you plan to use it.
+Both the Capital One Venture X and Chase Sapphire Reserve are great cards for avid travelers, yet the most valuable card for you depends on how you plan to use it.

-Choosing between these cards requires thinking about how much you intend to spend and in which categories—and maybe taking out a calculator.
+Choosing between these cards requires thinking about how much you intend to spend and in which categories — and maybe relying on a calculator.